Ornsbey History, Family Crest & Coats of Arms

 Early History of the Ornsbey family

-Another 173 words (12 lines of text) covering the years 1638, 1662 and 1668 are included under the topic Early Ornsbey History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Ornsbey research.
+Another 87 words (6 lines of text) covering the years 1638, 1662, 1668, 1518, 1618, 1618 and 1619 are included under the topic Early Ornsbey History in all our PDF Extended History products and printed products wherever possible.

 Ornsbey Spelling Variations